-About 75 folks signed up right away when I first announced it.
+About 75 folks signed up right away when I first announced it in November of 2019.
 Then four months later, the pandemic hit, and suddenly a whole lot of us realized how important music and community are, when both were suddenly in short supply.

 I had no idea, of course, when I launched this in November of 2019, that the pandemic was on the way.
 Most of 2020’s scheduled events would soon be canceled, along with virtually all of my income.
 And I had no idea that the nation and world would soon begin actively wrestling with dismantling entrenched systems of racism at a new level, with all the tumult that requires.
 Here we are, and I am even more grateful for this group of good folks, and the constant support, and healthy community they have offered.

 Folks who are part of the community chip in whatever amount they choose, monthly.
 Some do a dollar, and some do a hundred dollars (and it’s easy to change or cancel the pledge whenever you like).
 The average is just under $10.
 On my Patreon page, everyone who contributes, at whatever level, gets the same thing, so you can contribute what you want to.
 It’s deeply moving for me to feel like my work is valued by folks, and Patreon is providing a way for me to keep doing what I do.
 At this point, Patreon provides about half of my annual income.